 Understanding the Different Types of Welding for Beginners

-Most people would argue that MIG welding is the best option for beginners.
+Most people would argue that MIG welding is the best option for beginners when it comes to learning welding techniques.
 There is certainly a lot of truth to this.
 For one thing, MIG welding is a much easier process to pick up.
 Some people even claim that MIG welding is as easy as using a glue gun.

 MIG welding is also somewhat cheaper to get into.
 Remember we said that half of all welding joins are done using MIG welding.
 Because of this popularity, machines can be found at much lower price points than less common welding methods.